Kimono My House: History

 In 1973, prior to the recording of the album, the brothers Ron and Russell Mael had accepted an offer to relocate to the United Kingdom in order to participate in the glam rock scene.
-The previous lineup consisting of Earle Mankey, James Mankey and Harley Feinstein was replaced with British musicians: Martin Gordon, Adrian Fisher and Norman "Dinky" Diamond joined the band to play bass, guitar and drums respectively.
-The group signed a record contract with Island Records and recorded Kimono My House in 1974.
+The previous lineup consisting of Earle Mankey, James Mankey and Harley Feinstein was replaced with English musicians: Martin Gordon, Adrian Fisher and Norman "Dinky" Diamond joined the band to play bass guitar, guitar and drums respectively.
+The band signed a recording contract with Island Records and recorded Kimono My House in 1974.
 Although the Mael brothers had wanted Roy Wood to produce the album, he was unavailable, so Muff Winwood was hired instead.
-Winwood remained with the group to produce the follow-up album Propaganda later in 1974.
+Winwood remained with the group to produce the follow-up studio album Propaganda later in 1974.

 Title

-The album's title is a line from the song on the album "Hasta Mañana, Monsieur", and a pun on the title of the song "Come On-a My House", made famous by Rosemary Clooney.
-The pun has a precedent, however, in the title of the track "Kimona My House" on jazz guitarist Dick Garcia's 1956 album A Message from Garcia.
+The album gets its title from a line in one of its songs, "Hasta Mañana, Monsieur", and is a pun on the title of the 1951 song "Come On-a My House", made famous by American singer and actress Rosemary Clooney.
+The pun has precedents, however, in the track "Kimona My House" from jazz guitarist Dick Garcia's studio album A Message from Garcia (1956), and later in a season one episode of the television show That Girl entitled "Kimono My House".